UKHomeOffice/lev-web-ui/README.md

 The api expects a client header to be set that is added by another service.
 For local development and testing, this variable (API_ORIGINAL_CLIENT) can be added in a .env file and will be used in requests to the locally running api.

+### Field Level Security (fls)

+A feature has been added to dictate which fields an organisation can view in an event record.
+This is controlled via a schema that is retrieved and mapped against the field schema `lib/FullDatasetFieldMapper.js`.

+A mapping of allowed fields, setting values and formatting is then applied via `helpers/recordRowsBuilder.js` - this returns an array of all headers, values etc that is rendered in the details table.
+Previous issues with nunjucks led to this approach and is more performant than the templating producing the values.

+It can be disabled via the environment variable FLS_ENABLED="false" in a .env file.